Terra-Frutis/newcomer_guide_rtd/text/guide.md

 # Community meetings

-We have community meetings usually once a week, where we discuss and take decisions on various subjects concerning the community.
+We have community meetings once a week on Sundays at 9am, where we discuss and take decisions on various subjects concerning the community.
 We use a consensus process where everyone's opinions and suggestions are taken into consideration.
 We use unanimity as decision rule.
 All are welcome to join the meeting but attendance is not mandatory.
 If you do not attend you will need to read the meeting minutes to not miss any important decisions that could affect you.

 **Before you participate to meeting, we request you get familiar with consensus decision making** as we practice it.
 Options are the ["Consensus 101: Basic Training in Consensus"](https://youtu.be/_m3yjrC23Fc) video or the "Consensus-Oriented Decision-Making" book by Tim Hartnett.